-- ☑ All spills that are equal to or greater than the Provincial Emergency Program (PEP) reportable level must be reported to PEP (1-800-663-3456) as soon as possible and within 24hrs. - ☑ Any spills of deleterious substance to a watercourse must be reported to PEP as soon as possible and within 24hrs.
-(1-800-663-3456) - ☑ All spills that are equal to or greater than the NACFOR reportable level must be reported to NACFOR contact as soon as possible and within 24hrs.
+- ✓ All spills that are equal to or greater than those outlined in the Spill Reporting Regulation must be reported to 1-800-663-3456 or spillreports@gov.bc.ca as soon as possible within 24hrs. - $\boxtimes$ Any spills of deleterious substance to a watercourse must be reported as soon as possible within 24hrs. - ☑ All spills that are equal to or greater than the NACFOR reportable level must be reported to NACFOR contact as soon as possible within 24hrs.